About the project

 - Bus parking

-There are over 80 thousand chargeable parking slots in Moscow, 10% of which (8.6 thousand) are reserved for low-mobility citizens.
+There are over 90 thousand chargeable parking slots in Moscow, more 10% of which are reserved for low-mobility citizens.

 Free-of-charge parking lots are situated near socially important locations, such as hospitals, outpatient clinics, cathedrals, medical research institutions.
 Such parking facilities are marked with special signs and are free to visitors.

 Chargeable parking lots with lifting gates are distributed around the city and located close to the most visited places, transport hubs and in residential areas.
-Parking lots operate 24/7, but they are not meant for storing vehicles and keeping them safe as compared to private garages.
+Parking lots operate 24/7.

-Within the Garden Ring there are special facilities for truck parking exceeding 1.5 tons.
+There are special facilities for truck parking exceeding 1.5 tons weight.
 Such parking lots are located within the busiest sales areas to provide space for truck loading and unloading.
-Such areas are marked with a 8.4.1.
-Type of Vehicle sign with a permissible load of over 1.5 tons and parking zone numbers starting from 5000.
+Such areas are marked with a 8.4.1. type of Vehicle sign with a permissible load of over 1.5 tons and parking zone code starts from 5***.

 Parking lots for tourist buses are located close to monuments, theatres, parks and museums.
 Bus parking lots are marked and have respective signs and information stands.
-Bus parking lots numbers also start from 5000.
+Bus parking lots code also starts from 5***.